newtyf/api-rps/README.md

 # API-RPS 🥌🧻✂
-API for rock papaer scissors game. connected with REDIS
+API for rock papaer scissors game connected with REDIS